acsone/alfodoo/doc/index.rst

 Overview: Manage the documents in Odoo
 **************************************

-Visually, the main part of the functionality is accessed through a "Documents tab" configurable on each Odoo model providing a "real-time" view on the Alfresco content.
+The main part of the functionality is accessed through a "Documents" tab configurable on each Odoo model providing a "real-time" view on the Alfresco content.

-From the user's point of view, the Documents tab gives a direct access to the items (documents lists, sub-folders, …) linked to the Odoo object and contained in the linked Alfresco folder.
+The "Documents" tab gives direct access to the items (documents list, sub-folders, …) linked to the Odoo object.
+The items are stored in the related Alfresco folder.

-The first action is to let the user create manually  (means "only when needed") the linked folder in Alfresco
+First the user triggers the creation (button "Create folder in DMS") of the related Alfresco folder.

 .. image:: ./_static/img/cmis_crm_claim_empty.png

-Then the Documents tab shows a global menu providing the following functionality:
+Then the following functionality becomes available:

 .. raw:: html